na-na-hi/renget/archive/characterprovider.md

 Negative values will encourage repetition.

 **Drawbacks for high fp and pp:** (in theory).
-So, an excessive `fp` could harm the coherence and naturalness of the AI's responses, this could cause the AI to avoid repeating even important points or key words, making the conversation harder to follow.
-Furthermore, In markdown or structured text formats, certain tokens (like \*asterisks\* for bolding or "quotation" for speech) are used frequently, so high `fp` and `pp` values may mess up your formatting; For example, the AI might only use underline instead of asterisk for italics, or it might start using “smart quotes ” instead of simple ones, or even start using (…) ellipsis instead of just three dots (...).
-(Again, this happens in theory, but I tried the value 2 for both these options in a 28k tokens chat and haven't encountered with any issue described here.
+So, an excessive `fp` could harm the coherence and naturalness of the AI's responses; this could cause the AI to avoid repeating even essential points or keywords, making the conversation harder to follow.
+Furthermore, In markdown or structured text formats, specific tokens (like \*asterisks\* for bolding or "quotation" for speech) are used frequently, so high `fp` and `pp` values may mess up your formatting.
+For example, the AI might only use underline instead of asterisk for italics, or it might start using "smart quotes" instead of simple ones, or even begin using (…) ellipsis instead of just three dots (...).
+(Again, this happens in theory, but I tried the value 2 for both these options in a 28k tokens chat and haven't encountered any issue described here.
 Even the formatting was good, so you may try cranking them up to 0.20 or so.
 It seems to loop less this way.)

 > **Recommendation:**
-> For the best results during RP you probably should set both parameters to 0 or keep them pretty low, then lower them to 0 if you feel the AI output became weird and less coherent.
+> For the best results during RP, you probably should set both parameters to 0 or keep them pretty low, then lower them to 0 if you feel the AI output becomes weird and less coherent.
 This will keep your formatting clean.
-In theory, if you use high values, the longer your conversation is the stranger AI outputs will become (It also may seem like your characters will start forgetting things even though you have enough context size.)
+In theory, if you use high values, the longer your conversation is, the stranger AI outputs will become (It also may seem like your characters will start forgetting things even though you have enough context size.)
 ######
 - - -
 ##### Sources